 1. The Texas Legislature has established a program of Faculty Development Leaves “to improve further the higher education available to the [students] at the state-supported colleges and universities and to establish this program of faculty development leaves as part of the plan of compensation for the faculty of these colleges and universities.”
-The Texas Legislature has not, however, seen fit to fund a Faculty Development Leave program.
+The Texas Legislature has not, however, funded a Faculty Development Leave program.
 See V.T.C.A.
 Education Code, Chapter 51, Subchapter C.

 2. The statute cited above defines faculty member as, “a person employed by Texas State on a full-time basis as a member of the faculty or staff, and one whose duties include teaching, research, administration, including professional librarians, or the performance of professional services.
-However, the term does not include persons employed in a position [that] is part of the institution’s classified personnel system.”
+However, the term does not include persons employed in a position which is part of the institution’s classified personnel system . . .”

 5. Department Chairs/School Directors may apply for a Research Leave by submitting their request in writing to their dean.
 If the dean approves the research leave, the dean will forward the request to the provost for final approval.

 6. As stated in the enabling legislation, faculty may request development leaves to engage in study, research, writing, and similar projects for the purpose of adding to the knowledge available to the applicant, the institution and its students, and society generally.
 Development leaves are not available to support completion of an advanced degree.

 7. The Faculty Senate will distribute an annual notice of the application deadline and cycle calendar.
 By September 15, the faculty member must meet with his/her chair/director to discuss the leave project goals, and the benefits and impact on the department/school.
 The deadline for faculty to complete and submit the online application is generally October 1 of the year prior to the leave.
 Consult the Faculty Senate website for specific dates.

 The Faculty Development Leave calendar for the current cycle is available on the provost’s website.